Digital marketing, like anything else on the internet, is developing fast.

 So, to boost your website’s SEO, you need to ensure that your pages are user-friendly and optimised for voice search.

 10. Video Marketing

-With the enormous growth of YouTube, Instagram, Facebook and other video platforms, it’s only natural that the rise of audiovisual content has become even more popular.
+With the enormous growth of YouTube, Instagram and TikTok, it’s only natural that the rise of audiovisual content has become even more popular.

 There is no one-size-fits-all best practice when it comes to digital marketing.
 Many of the types listed above interlink with each other and will work together in optimising your online appearance.